-The Persistence of Memory is aptly named, for the scene is indelibly memorable.
-Discredit of reality is the classical Surrealist ambition, yet some literal reality is included too: the distant golden cliffs are the coast of Catalonia, Dali's home.
-The monstrous fleshy creature draped across the painting's center is at once alien and familiar: an approximation of Dali's own face in profile, its long eyelashes seem disturbingly insectlike or even sexual, as does what may or may not be a tongue oozing from its nose like a fat snail.
-The year before this picture was painted, Dali formulated his "paranoiac-critical method," cultivating self-induced psychotic hallucinations in order to create art.
+The Persistence of Memory is aptly (properly) named, for the scene is indelibly memorable.
+In spite of the Surrealist ambition, yet some literal reality is included in this painting too: the distant golden cliffs (hills) are the coast of Catalonia, Dali's home.
+The monstrous fleshy creature draped across the painting's center is at once alien and familiar: an approximation of Dali's own face in profile, its long eyelashes seem disturbingly insectlike or even sexual, as does what may or may not be a tongue oozing (coming out) from its nose like a fat snail.

+The year before The Persistence of Memory was painted, Dali formulated his "paranoiac-critical method," cultivating self-induced psychotic hallucinations in order to create art.
 "The difference between a madman and me," he said, "is that I am not mad."